liftedinit/many-rs/README.md

 ```

 # Usage example
+Below are some examples of how to use the `many` CLI.

-- Get the MANY ID of some Ed25519 private key
+## Retrieve the MANY ID of a key
 ```shell
 # Generate a new Ed25519 key
 $ openssl genpkey -algorithm Ed25519 -out id1.pem